nikvo1/napari-nuclephaser/docs/General information/Confidence threshold calibration.rst

 3. With manual detection of nuclei. **Calibrate with points** widget is used for that.
 If you don't have fluorescent nuclei image, you can manually mark all the nuclei!
 See more at :doc:`Calibrate with points widget page </Widgets/Calibrate with points>`.

-NOTE: Instead of marking all nuclei manually, you can run prediction with uncalibrated model with :doc:`Predict on single image widget </Widgets/Predict on single image>` and then correct the wrong detections.
+.. tip:: Instead of marking all nuclei manually, you can run prediction with uncalibrated model with :doc:`Predict on single image widget </Widgets/Predict on single image>` and then correct the wrong detections.
 It is much faster than do everything manually!

 .. figure:: ../Images/Calibration_methods.png
-        :scale: 10 %
+        :scale: 9 %
         :align: center
         :alt: The image didn't load(

-        Calibration methods available at NuclePhaser
+        Calibration methods available at NuclePhaser.

+.. _Test_after_calibration:

 Test after calibration
 ++++++++++++++++++++++